Overfitting In AI Certifications

 Which industries are most affected by overfitting in AI certifications?

-Industries such as healthcare, finance, and emerging technologies are particularly affected, as they require professionals with versatile skill sets to address complex challenges.
+Industries like healthcare, finance, and emerging technologies are particularly impacted, as they require adaptable and innovative AI solutions.

 How does overfitting in AI certifications impact AI ethics and fairness?